SchizoDuckie/DuckieTV/README.md

 Privacy Statement
 =================
-**I DO NOT WANT YOUR DATA**
+**WE DO NOT WANT YOUR DATA**

-* The only statistics tracked are the installations by google analytics and visits to the public github site.
+* The only statistics tracked for DuckieTV are the visits to the public github site (by Google Analytics) and the installations in the Chrome Webstore.
-* As soon you install this plugin it runs locally without sending statistics anywhere.
-There is no logging from my side of anything you do within this plugin and there never will be.
+* As soon you install DuckieTV it runs locally without sending statistics anywhere.
+There is no server to connect to, no infrastructure to bring down, and no logging from DuckieTV’s side of anything you do within the app, and there never will be.
-* I do not want your money, I do this in my spare time for fun and to make my own life and that of other's easier.
-There is no business model.
+* We do not want your money!
+We do this in our spare time for fun and to make our own lives and that of other’s easier.
+There is no business model, no ads, no profit.
 * There are no costs to cover: No servers, no hosting, no databases, everything runs on google's, github's and reddit's infrastructure.
 Therefore you are *not* the product and this is extension is free as in free beer.
 * Everything runs locally.
 If you decide to execute a torrent search for an episode, a request goes from your computer to the search engine.